+2,760,000 ordinary shares.

-THE OFFERING Ordinary shares offered by us 2,835,000 ordinary shares.
-Underwriters' option to purchase additional ordinary shares in the offering The underwriters have an option, exercisable within 30 days from the date of this prospectus, to purchase up to 425,250 additional ordinary shares.
-Ordinary shares to be outstanding immediately after the offering 24,942,609 ordinary shares (or 25,367,859 ordinary shares if the underwriters exercise in full their option to purchase an additional 425,250 ordinary shares).
-Use of proceeds We estimate that we will receive net proceeds from the offering of approximately \$76.5 million (€64.0 million) (or \$88.5 million (€74.1 million) if the underwriters exercise their option to purchase additional shares in full), based on the initial offering price of \$30.00 per ordinary share, or €25.13 per ordinary share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, (i) to advance the commercialization of the Genio system in our initial target markets in Europe, Australia and New Zealand and for pre-commercialization activities in the United States; (ii) to continue gathering clinical data and to support physician initiated clinical research projects related to OSA patient treatments; (iii) to further finance R&D activities related to the next generation of the Genio system and to continue to build a pipeline of new technologies and explore potential collaboration opportunities in the field of monitoring and diagnostics for OSA; and (iv) the remainder for working capital and general corporate purposes.
+The underwriters have an option, exercisable within 30 days from the date of this prospectus, to purchase up to 414,000 additional ordinary shares.

+24,867,609 ordinary shares (or 25,281,609 ordinary shares if the underwriters exercise in full their option to purchase an additional 414,000 ordinary shares).

+We estimate that we will receive net proceeds from the offering of approximately \$78.3 million (€65.9 million), based on an assumed offering price of \$31.46 per ordinary share, or €26.50 per ordinary share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, (i) to advance the commercialization of the Genio system in our initial target markets in Europe, Australia and New Zealand and for precommercialization activities in the United States; (ii) to continue gathering clinical data and to support physician initiated clinical research projects related to OSA patient treatments; (iii) to further finance R&D activities related to the next generation of the Genio system and to continue to build a pipeline of new technologies and explore potential collaboration opportunities in the field of monitoring and diagnostics for OSA; and (iv) the remainder for working capital and general corporate purposes.

 See "Use of Proceeds" for a more complete description of the intended use of proceeds from the offering.

-Risk factors See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in the ordinary shares.
-Nasdaq Global Market trading symbol for our ordinary shares "NYXH."
-Euronext Brussels trading symbol for our ordinary shares "NYXH."
-The number of ordinary shares that will be outstanding as of March 31, 2021 and exclu outstanding after this offering is based on 22,107,609 ordinary shares ides: on the exercise of warrants outstanding as of March 31, 2021 veighted average exercise price of €9.21 per ordinary share.
-Unless otherwise indicated, all information contained in this prospectus does not reflect and does not take into
+See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in the ordinary shares.

+Proposed Nasdaq Global Market trading symbol for our ordinary shares

+Euronext Brussels trading symbol for our ordinary shares

+"NYXH."